 Lots of pretty backgrounds and images exist to fancy your digital classroom.
 I personally enjoy purple flowers and tea, and when I see a picture of such a combination, I normally download it.

 But.
 Not all of my students enjoy purple and tea, and I want my digital classroom to belong to everyone.
+My digital classroom design can’t be about me!
 I also don’t want students to feel sensory overwhelm.
 After a long day of distance learning, I often have a headache and my eyes hurt.
 Being online for hours can hurt eyes, and I don’t want to contribute to that.
 Finally, the teacher shouldn’t be the center of the classroom.
 When I create organizational tools, I focus on what students need, not what I like.

 When you organize daily announcements or your platform, consider all students.
 Just as I want my physical classroom to be welcoming to students, I want my digital classroom to exude the same vibes.
 Cutesy and purple are my go-to vibes in real life, but when I am teaching a variety of teenagers, I am cognizant that their tastes are not mine and that functionality should be my top concern.

-Organization will be different for every teacher, but here are a few ideas.
+Organization will be different for every teacher, but here are a few ideas for the digital classroom.